Nearest Neighbors for Matrix Estimation Interpreted as Blind Regression for Latent Variable Model: Extending Beyond Matrices to Tensors

-The nonparametric blind regression setup presented in Section \ref{sec:setup} naturally extends beyond bivariate functions which correspond to matrices, to higher dimensional functions encompassing higher-order tensors.
-We set up the formal latent variable model for a tensor following similar assumptions as stated in Section \ref{sec:setup}.
+The nonparametric model presented in Section \ref{sec:model} naturally extends beyond the bivariate case that corresponds to matrices, to multivariate setups encompassing higher-order tensors.
+We recap the latent variable model for a tensor following similar assumptions.